-Every measurement that is taken of a star or set of stars comes with an associated uncertainty, which is sometimes called an 'error'.
-The term uncertainty is perhaps more accurate in the sense that it describes the level of confidence we have in our values, whereas the term error suggests that mistakes have been made in either the data collection or analysis.
+Every measurement a telescope makes of a star or set of stars has a related uncertainty.
+This is also sometimes called an 'error'.
+The term uncertainty is more accurate in that it describes how much confidence we have in our values.
+The term error suggests that mistakes have been made, which may not be the case.

 SNR = square root (counts * gain)

 The 'counts' is the value that Makali'i measured for a given star.
 You used it to work out the magnitude of each star.
 The gain is a measure of how efficient the camera is at turning incoming photons into electrons.
 The gain can be found in the FITS header.

 You can add your error bars to your graph using Excel.
 There are instructions on the Microsoft Support website.
 Bear in mind, for many datasets, the error bars will be very small.
 They may even be smaller than the size of the symbol used to denote the data and may be hard to see.

 Makali'i measured 18805 counts in V-band for Star 1.
 The gain is 2.62.

 SNR = square root (18805*2.62) = 222

 A lower SNR will reduce the error bars.
 This can be achieved by either increasing the gain or increasing the number of counts.
 To increase the gain, we would need a better, more efficient (and more expensive) camera.
 Increasing the counts is easier to do.
 We can increase the exposure time, use a larger telescope, or study brighter objects.

 It is not as straightforward to work out the error bars for the B-V value.
 You will first need to work out B-magnitude and V-magnitude errors for each star using the method above.
 Then you can calculate the B-V error for each star using this formula:

 Error on B-V value = square root (error on B magnitude2 + error on V magnitude2)